-Other than in relation to the documents which are deemed to be incorporated by reference, the information on the websites to which this Prospectus (including for the avoidance of doubt any information on the websites which appear in the Documents Incorporated by Reference) refers does not form part of this Prospectus and has not been scrutinised or approved by the AMF.
+Other than in relation to the information which is deemed to be incorporated by reference, the information on the websites to which this Prospectus (including for the avoidance of doubt any information on the websites which appear in the Documents Incorporated by Reference) refers does not form part of this Prospectus and has not been scrutinised or approved by the AMF.

-Any information contained in the Documents Incorporated by Reference that is not cross-referenced in the following table is for information purposes only shall not be incorporated in, and form part of, this Prospectus.
+Any information contained in the Documents Incorporated by Reference that is not listed in the cross-reference list above is given for information purposes only shall not be incorporated in, and form part of, this Prospectus.
 The non-incorporated parts of the Documents Incorporated by Reference herein are either not relevant for investors or covered elsewhere in this Prospectus.